Menu

 Dr. Kavanagh Attends First Conference Held in Anbar Province in Five Years

-Brooklyn, NY - Patricia Kavanagh, MD, assistant professor of neurology at SUNY Downstate Medical Center, was one of two U.S.-based physicians traveling to Al-Anbar Province in Iraq this summer to participate in a medical teaching conference for the benefit of Iraqi healthcare workers.
+Brooklyn, NY - Patricia Kavanagh, MD, assistant professor of neurology at SUNY Downstate Health Sciences University, was one of two U.S.-based physicians traveling to Al-Anbar Province in Iraq this summer to participate in a medical teaching conference for the benefit of Iraqi healthcare workers.
 This was the first such conference in Anbar since 2003, the province having been the site of major violence until recently.

 Organized by Dr. Ahmed Ibrahim Saleh, the Iraqi Director General of Health, under the theme of "Science Defeating Darkness," the conference included four days of lectures and clinical teaching.
 Dr. Kavanagh made the trip at the invitation of the U.S. State Department, which provided financial and organizational support.
 Michael Carey, MD, chief of neurosurgery at the VA Hospital in Manhattan, was the other U.S.-based physician.
 Iraq-based American military physicians also accompanied Drs.
 Kavanagh and Carey to the conference, which included tours of the General Hospital and Women’s and Children’s Hospital in Ramadi, the provincial capital.